cogentcore/core/gti/README.md

 * generate tooltips for functions in func buttons

-* in grease, command method docs and config field docs
+* in cli, command method docs and config field docs

 * in tree (optional) generate a new token of given type by name (for Unmarshal)